Ming2Liu/Ming2Liu.github.io/_pages/about.md

 Recent News
 ======
+* Mar, 2023: Our SFI project has received external funding support from Google Cloud Research Credits for 5k.
 * Feb, 2023: Our group attended the [Google Air Quality Hackathon](http://ming2liu.github.io/talks/hackathon.png) at Google Dublin.
 * Feb, 2023: Please contact me if you are interested in a two-year postdoctoral researcher position in Ireland doing e-mobility related research with me.
 * Jan, 2023: Please contact me if you are interested in a funded-PhD position in Ireland doing machine learning related research with me.